• Skip to primary navigation

 If you like chewy, soft cookies, then these cookies are for you.
 They’re super moist and bursting with vanilla flavor and chocolate chips!
 They are also slightly puffy, giving them a unique texture that I just love — I call them little vanilla clouds.
 Heavenly little clouds.
 And I mean, just look at them.

 If you ever searched for a soft cookie recipe online, you probably encountered one that contains cornstarch, which makes cookies extra soft.
 Adding even as little as a teaspoon can make all the difference.
 Too much and it will affect the taste by making the cookies bitter.
-Cornstarch is the hidden ingredient in the vanilla pudding mix, which really brings the softness of these cookies to a whole new level.
+Cornstarch is the hidden ingredient in the instant pudding mix, which really brings the softness of these cookies to a whole new level.
 It also adds a delicious vanilla flavor that isn’t overly powerful!

-How to make vanilla pudding chocolate chip cookies
+How to make chocolate chip pudding cookies

-As I said, making this recipe is very simple.
-You don’t even need a mixer!
+As I said, making vanilla pudding chocolate chip cookies is very simple.
+You don’t even need a handheld or stand mixer!

 1. Combine the dry ingredients, including flour, baking soda and salt.